wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 1. Start planning your migration to a newer family early.
 2. Set up temporary test deployments to test your Cloud Service running on the new family.
-3. [Set your Guest OS version](https://msdn.microsoft.com/zh-cn/library/azure/gg433101.aspx) to "Automatic" (osVersion=* in the [.CSCFG](https://msdn.microsoft.com/zh-cn/library/azure/gg456324.aspx) file) so the migration to new Guest OS versions occurs automatically.
+3. Set your Guest OS version to **Automatic** (osVersion=* in the [.cscfg](/documentation/articles/cloud-services-model-and-package/#cscfg) file) so the migration to new Guest OS versions occurs automatically.

-**What if my web application requires deeper integration with the OS?**
+**What if my web site requires deeper integration with the OS?**

-If your web application architecture requires deeper dependency on the underlying operating system, use platform supported capabilities such as "[Startup Tasks](https://msdn.microsoft.com/zh-cn/library/azure/gg456327.aspx)" or other extensibility mechanisms which may exist in the future.
-Alternatively, you can also use [Azure Virtual Machines](http://azure.microsoft.com/documentation/scenarios/virtual-machines/) (IaaS – Infrastructure as a Service), where you are responsible for maintaining the underlying operating system.
+If your web site architecture requires deeper dependency on the underlying operating system, use platform supported capabilities such as [startup tasks](/documentation/articles/cloud-services-startup-tasks) or other extensibility mechanisms which may exist in the future.
+Alternatively, you can also use [Azure Virtual Machines](http://azure.microsoft.com/documentation/scenarios/virtual-machines/) (IaaS ?Infrastructure as a Service), where you are responsible for maintaining the underlying operating system.

 ## Next steps
 Review the latest [Guest OS releases](/documentation/articles/cloud-services-guestos-update-matrix).